-Bioeconomics can help to create a more energy-efficient society with a lower carbon footprint.
-The Programme in Bioeconomy at the University of Eastern Finland aims to promote the growth of the bioeconomy and alternative uses of wood-based materials.
-The research carried out addresses the ecological and social implications of the bioeconomy, and investigates the sustainable use of renewable natural resources.
+Forest bioeconomy can help to create a more energy-efficient society with a lower carbon footprint.
+The Programme in Bioeconomy at the University of Eastern Finland aims to promote the growth of the forest bioeconomy and alternative uses of wood-based materials.
+The research carried out addresses the ecological and social implications of the bioeconomy and investigates the sustainable use of renewable natural resources.

 Saastamoinen Foundation is providing the Programme in Bioeconomy at the University of Eastern Finland with more than €1 million in funding from 2016-2021.
 This funding covers the cost of a five-year professorship in forest bioeconomy and a coordinator for the five-year Programme.

 Multidisciplinary education in the field of bioeconomics, a high standard of research and increasingly close cooperation with businesses all enhance the draw of the University of Eastern Finland and eastern Finland in general, on a national and international level.
+The University is part of the European Bioeconomy University (EBU), an alliance that aims to develop and advance European bioeconomy.
 Bioeconomy research is also important for Finland as a whole, for it enables the country to compete on an international level as demand rises for bioeconomy-based practices and social action.

 Saastamoinen Foundation supports the implementation of the Programme in Bioeconomy